 To whom are we beautiful as we go?

-There was an article (or maybe a meme) that coined a new adolescence–for sixty-year olds–healthy, solvent, childless and ready for new adventure–a couple on a bike was pictured, legs outstretched, careening down hill; or maybe I imagined that part.
+There was an article (or maybe a meme) that coined a new adolescence–for sixty-year olds–healthy, solvent, childless and ready for new adventure–a couple on a bike was pictured, legs outstretched, careening down a hill; or maybe I imagined that part, maybe that’s how I wanted to feel or feared for myself.

 There’s something freeing (or anxiety producing) about your first-born reaching 20.